Cognigy/Documentation/docs/en/docs/agent-assist/getting-started.md

 When the request is created, you will see the response code `200`.

-## Create Endpoint
+## Create an Endpoint

-To create an Endpoint, follow these steps:
+To create your Endpoint, follow these steps:

 1. Go to the Cognigy.AI interface.
 2. In the left-side menu, select **Deploy > Endpoint**.